 It is equipped with a mini-HDMI and besoke socket for connection to your TV or PC.
 We were a little disappointed to find that it wasn't a standard Mini-USB, meaning yet another cable in the bag.

-For us, we love the compact body and the level of control that you get.
-We also love the full articulation of the screen: it's a real bonus and helps make the G1 a really fun camera to use.
+We love the compact body and the level of control that you get.
+We also love the full articulation of the screen: it's a real bonus and helps make the G1 a really fun camera to use